Get Involved

 An internship typically lasts between two to four months and may be part-time or full-time.
 Many times they can be completed for course credit.
 Some are paid, while others are not.

-For more information about internships for biological sciences major, visit the Center for Career Development’s website or contact your academic advisor.
+For more information about internships for biological sciences major, visit the Center for Career Readiness and Life Skills website or contact your academic advisor.

 Study Abroad